hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

       - `name` (`string: required`) -
       Name of the configMap or secret to be mounted.
 This also controls the path that it is mounted to.
-The volume will be mounted to `/vault/userconfig/<name>`.
+The volume will be mounted to `/vault/userconfig/<name>` by default unless `path` is configured.

+      - `path` (`string: /vault/userconfigs`) -
+      Name of the path where a configMap or secret are mounted.
+If none specified the volume will be mounted to `/vault/userconfig/<name of volume>`.

         ```yaml
         extraVolumes:
           -  type: "secret"
              name: "vault-certs"
+             path: "/etc/pki"
         ```

   * `affinity` (`string`) - This value defines the [affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) for server pods.
 It defaults to allowing only a single pod on each node, which minimizes risk of the cluster becoming unusable if a node is lost.
 If you need to run more pods per node (for example, testing on Minikube), set this value to `null`.